top of page

 1. Why is my snoring getting worse?

-3. Does insurance cover oral appliances?
+3. Does insurance cover Oral Appliance Therapy?

 This depends on your insurance policy.